|McLean (map it)|

 I use a variety of person-centered therapeutic techniques including elements of Cognitive Behavioral Therapy (CBT), play, expressive arts, and existential approaches.
 At your request, I am able to incorporate faith and spirituality into counseling.
 I work with clients of all faith perspectives and personally practice Christianity.

-- Master’s degree in Clinical Mental Health Counseling at Marymount University
+- Pursuing Master’s degree in Clinical Mental Health Counseling from Marymount University

 - Bachelor’s degree in Cognitive Studies from Vanderbilt University